CAIN Web Service

 Status: Irish Republican Army (IRA), Killed by: Irish Republican Army (IRA)

-Found shot near Meigh, County Armagh.
+Found shot, Meigh, County Armagh.
 Alleged informer.

 Status: Irish Republican Army (IRA), Killed by: Irish Republican Army (IRA)